Odds to win US Masters 2020

 Yet 2019 showed just how open the field is.
 There's always likely to be an outsider who steals the headlines, and Tony Finau was the story of round 3 as he stormed to a 30 on the front-nine - the joint record at the course.
-Yet he will most likely start at odds in excess of +3000 for 2020.
+Yet he has pre-tournament odds in excess of 40.00 for 2020.

 Every year there is solid basis for the guys who appear at the top - they all hit a long ball, and Augusta is a long course.
 As long as the weather is relatively calm, you'll see big hitters like Johnson, McIlroy, Brooks Koepka and Jason Day headline the event.